 In the end, the sumo gives you this weird blend of quad, glutes, hamstring, some lower back, and even some adductors.

 Stress on the Spine

-Let's get one thing straight: Your lumbar vertebrae are pretty friggin' huge and are meant to deal with compressive forces.
+Your lumbar vertebrae are pretty huge and are meant to deal with compressive forces.
 Compression is just like it sounds – when your vertebrae and discs are pushed closer together vertically, that's compression.

-And anything you do will result in some compression.
-Simply tensing your abs and lower back muscles will result in compression, not just loading your spine vertically by squatting or picking up a bar while deadlifting.
+Anything you do will result in some compression.
+Tensing your abs and lower back muscles will result in compression, not just loading your spine vertically by squatting or picking up a bar while deadlifting.

 The key distinction here is load.
-The more load you have, the more compressive forces on your spine.
+The more load you have, the more compressive the forces are on your spine.

-Let me be clear: When it comes to people in back pain, the last thing I'm worried about is compressive force.
-There are positions that are far more worrisome to me than compression.
+When it comes to people in back pain, the last thing I'm worried about is compressive force.
+There are positions that are far more worrisome than compression.

-Unfortunately, most people don't tolerate shear forces very well.
-One of the biggest reasons is they simply don't have a good strategy to deal with it – they have no anterior core, no glutes, and no hamstrings, so their only strategy is to arch the low back as hard as possible.
+Most people don't tolerate shear forces very well.
+One of the biggest reasons is they simply don't have a good strategy to deal with it.
+They have no strength in their anterior core, glutes, or hamstrings, so their only strategy is to arch the low back as hard as possible.